 There is an article about self-confidence/ self-esteem, a modern version of a classic exercise on automatic negative thoughts, and a fun self-assessment riddle.
-These are based on valid psychological research and not just my opinion.

 As always, text me with any feedback or questions and please rate this exercise on your app.

 See you on our secured video chat Thursday at 6:00 p.m.
 CMT